Siegfried Charoux RA

 Internment Camp, 1940

 A historically important sketch made by Charoux during his internment on the Isle of Man as an ‘enemy alien’.
 This followed Churchill’s decision in May 1940 to “collar the lot” which resulted in the internment of 30.000 mostly German and Austrian refugees who had fled Nazism.
-Many political and Jewish artists found themselves on the Isle of Man, and creativity flourished with exhibitions on the camp.

 Ink on paper